What is Samba?

 Frevo (from AllBrazilianMusic): dance-driven march played in a very fast tempo.
 The colorful parasols carried by frevo dancers represent defense weapons.

-Maracatu In order to coordinate the management of Africans brought to Brazil as slaves on the first half of the 16th century, Portuguese settlers encouraged the institution of black kings and queens protected by catholic fraternities.
-The coronation pageants are believed to have originated maracatu’s frolic music.
+Maracatu In order to effectively control the enslaved population of Africans brought to Brazil in the first half of the 16th century, Portuguese settlers encouraged the institution of black kings and queens, strictly ceremonial, but protected by Catholic fraternities.
+The coronation pageants are believed to be the origin of Maracatú's frolic music.

-Baião (from Latin American Folk Institute): The baião is a rhythm that although is not very well known outside Brazil, has enormous influence over much of modern Brazilian music.
+Baião (from Latin American Folk Institute): The Baião is a rhythm that, although not well-known outside Brazil, has enormous influence over much of modern Brazilian music.
 The traditional instrumental baião is a musical form based on an ancient figure dance or ballroom dance of European origin.
-In the Northeast region of Brazil this form was played by local bands that performed in salons and in private parties and at different celebrations.
+In the northeast region of Brazil, Baião was played by local bands that performed in salons, at private parties, and at various celebrations.